The Lady of All Nations: Messages

-In February 1951, the Lady of the apparition reportedly began identifying herself in a different way: "I am the Lady, Mary, Mother of All Nations.
+In February 1951, The Lady of the apparition reportedly began identifying herself in a different way: "I am the Lady, Mary, Mother of All Nations.
 You may say: The Lady of All Nations or Mother of All Nations, who once was Mary."
 The following month the lady said, "The whole world is degenerating, and because of this the Son is sending the Lady of All Nations, who once was Mary."
 In July, she explained, "'Who once was Mary" means: many people have known Mary as Mary.
 Now, however, in this new era which is about to begin, I wish to be the Lady of All Nations."
 Peerdeman's apparition messages cite the Gospel of John as the basis of this dual naming of Mary: "At the departure of the Lord Jesus Christ, He gave Miriam, or Mary, to the nations in one act, giving her as 'The Lady of All Nations'.
 For He spoke the words, 'Woman, behold your son; son, behold your mother.'
 One act, and by this Miriam, or Mary, received this new title."

 The Lady asked a prayer be said throughout the world:

 Lord Jesus Christ, Son of the Father, send now Your Spirit over the earth.
 Let the Holy Spirit live in the hearts of all nations, that they may be preserved from degeneration, disaster and war.
 May the Lady of All Nations, who once was Mary, be our Advocate.
 Amen.

-The use of the phrase "who once was Mary" was immediately controversial.
-Peerdeman's bishop edited the prayer to remove the phrase, but relented after Peerdeman reported that the Lady was not happy with this change.
+The phrase "who once was Mary" was immediately controversial.
+Peerdeman's bishop revised the prayer to remove the phrase, but relented after Peerdeman reported that the Lady was not happy with this change.
 In 2005, the Congregation for the Doctrine of the Faith ordered that the phrase "who once was Mary" be replaced with the phrase "the Blessed Virgin Mary" for pastoral reasons.